brewinapps/ios-maven-plugin/README.md

 2. To set CFBundleVersion to the svn revision or git commit add `-Dios.buildId=$SVN_REVISION` or `-Dios.buildId=$GIT_COMMIT` respectively.

 ## Plans
-1. Set up proper packaging for deploymen to Nexus/Artifactory
+1. Set up proper packaging for deployment to Nexus/Artifactory

 *WARNING: This is a work in progress, use with care.*